PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 - [ ] Users
 - [x] Scrum Master
 - [ ] Customers
+___
+#### Question:
+What are the characteristics of a Scrum Team?
+(choose the best three answers)
+- [x] Accountability belongs to the Scrum Team as a whole
+- [x] Cross-functional
+- [ ] Having at least one test engineer as a Developer
+- [ ] Everybody must be full-time
+- [x] Scrum recognizes no sub-teams or hierarchies, within a Scrum Team

 ## Developers
 Developers are the people in the Scrum Team that are committed to creating any aspect of a usable Increment each Sprint.